MEET OUR TEAM

 Certified (ACLP) ADULT EDUCATOR with social institute singapore

-Pamela is currently a part-time lecturer in the MA in Art Therapy Programme at LASALLE College of the Arts, University of the Arts Singapore.
+Pamela is an adjunct lecturer in the MA in Art Therapy Programme at LASALLE College of the Arts, University of the Arts Singapore.